-It is very important to protect your Online Personal Finances!
+It is essential to protect your Online Personal Finances!
 There are many things you can do to avoid getting hacked.
 Many people have very poor online security because they think it cannot happen to them.
 But it can happen to anybody!
-And some people do not care because they only think of their Facebook user acount for instance.
+And some people do not care because they only think of their Facebook user account, for instance.
 You may not care about your Facebook account.
 But you need to be extremely careful about your Online Personal Finances!

 Contrary to what a lot of people believe, anybody can be a target for hackers.
 You want to avoid being an easy target.
 Most hackers will stop early because they want to focus on easy targets.
 You are unlikely to be a target of a team of hackers ready to do everything to get to your online accounts.

 Now, I am not a security expert by any means.
-But I am a computer scientist and I have had several courses about security.
-This makes me more aware than many other people.
-I want to share with you some simple tips that could greatly improve the security of your personal finances!
+But I am a computer scientist, and I have had several security courses.
+This knowledge makes me more aware than many other people.
+I want to share with you some simple tips that could significantly improve the security of your personal finances!